 Several changes have been made to the format of the conference to encourage passionate individuals to share their ideas, voice their concerns, and collaborate toward creating a better future.
-An NGO Fair will give organizations an opportunity to share their missions and achievements, while a Research Poster Competition will showcase innovative solutions to global health challenges generated through the work of students from history, medicine, engineering, and other disciplines.
-Breakout discussion sessions will provide an opportunity for students to engage in a dialogue about the relationship between health and human rights and what can be done on local, national, and global levels to support the health of vulnerable populations.
-The Friday discussion panel includes individuals who have made remarkable contributions to our understanding and response to global health emergencies, including a former president of Doctors Without Borders (Medicine Sans Frontiers).
-At the keynote on Saturday (March 12th) we will have the privilege of learning from the lived experiences of James Thuch Madhier, a former refugee and current UofT student.
-For the first time ever, the conference will include a case competition and in-house simulation to provide delegates with hands-on experience tackling challenges faced by individuals living and working in high conflict zones.
+An NGO Fair gave organizations an opportunity to share their missions and achievements, while a Research Poster Competition showcased innovative solutions to global health challenges generated through the work of students from history, medicine, engineering, and other disciplines.
+Breakout discussion sessions provided an opportunity for students to engage in a dialogue about the relationship between health and human rights and what can be done on local, national, and global levels to support the health of vulnerable populations.
+The Friday discussion panel included individuals who have made remarkable contributions to our understanding and response to global health emergencies, including a former president of Doctors Without Borders (Medicine Sans Frontiers).
+At the keynote on Saturday (March 12th) we had the privilege of learning from the lived experiences of James Thuch Madhier, a former refugee and current UofT student.
+For the first time ever, the conference included a case competition and in-house simulation to provide delegates with hands-on experience tackling challenges faced by individuals living and working in high conflict zones.

-This conference is occurring from March 11th-12th and is free to students from all schools and of any schooling level.
-Registration is now open, and tickets can be obtained at https://www.eventbrite.ca/e/hhr-conference-2016-health-in-conflict-zones-tickets-21643087056.
-In order to reserve your spot, a temporary $10 deposit must be made that will be refunded to you on the day of the event at registration.
 This conference grows every year as a result of the hard work of UTIHP members and the thoughtful individuals who reach beyond the classroom to learn how we can create a just, sustainable, and healthy world.
-For more information about this year’s panelists and a full conference itinerary, visit the conference website and look for updates on the Facebook event page!
+For more information about this year’s panelists and a full conference itinerary, visit the conference website .